Hautaklyttn/progDocs/docs/articles/c_cpp.md

 <a name="ch1-2-1"></a> **`Object-Oriented Programming`**

-> "'Object-oriented programming' is characterized by inheritance and dynamic binding.
+> "Object-oriented programming is characterized by inheritance and dynamic binding.
 C++ supports inheritance through class derivation.
 Dynamic binding is provided by virtual class functions.
 Virtual functions provide a method of encapsualation the implementation details of an inheritance hierarchy."

 |Term |Definition |
 |:---|:---|